 Back at Tegel Airport, memories began fighting their way through the treacle of time as I made my way to meet Katie Paterson, the artist-in-residence at the Wellcome Trust Sanger Institute in the UK (who, before you ask, lives in Germany – hence my being here and not back home!).

 Arriving at Katie’s place, she and her partner immediately welcomed me into the space in which Katie thinks and creates; a cubic, entirely white room.
-Like a shrine to Apple, the entire contents of this room barely amounted to more than an iMac, a table and a couple of plants.
-This was the first clue as to how cerebral an artist Katie is.
+Whilst often filled with materials and objects of inspiration (offering clues to Katie’s cerebral interests), today the contents of this room were minimal – perfect for our interview.

 Despite the studio being right beside a main road, we were a few storeys up – far enough away from the traffic to stop noise being too much of an issue.
 And, thanks to large windows all across this street facing wall, I was able to place Katie looking directly into a flood of natural light, making the most of a sunny day and her unusually bright, blue eyes.